 If you terminate your stay abroad prematurely (e.g. due to poor health) you will most likely have to pay back all of your Erasmus money.
 It is extremely important that you contact OeAD BEFORE terminating your stay and ask them about your options.

 Before you return to BOKU you need to print in Mobility Online the confirmation of stay and have it signed and stamped by your host university.
 Also, you need to fill out the EU Online Survey (link will be sent by email).
-Once everything is completed, you will receive the remaining 20% of your scholarship.

 Upon your return to BOKU